🎯 TL;DR — Quick Answer

 Why 4 Units Is the Sweet Spot

-A fourplex is the maximum unit count eligible for VA financing — and for investor veterans, it represents the highest-yield house hacking opportunity available.
+A fourplex is the maximum unit count eligible for VA financing — and for investor veterans, it’s the highest-yield house hacking opportunity available.
 Occupying one unit means three units are generating income.
 In the right market, those three units can produce enough rental income to cover the entire mortgage payment, meaning you’re building equity in a four-unit asset while paying little to nothing for housing yourself.

 How Lenders Count Rental Income for VA Multi-Family Purchases

 One of the biggest advantages of purchasing a multi-family property — VA-financed or otherwise — is that rental income from the non-owner-occupied units can help you qualify.
-Here’s how it typically works:
+Here’s how it works:

 For Properties with Existing Tenants

-If the property already has tenants in place, lenders will typically look at actual lease agreements and current rent amounts.
+If the property already has tenants in place, lenders will look at actual lease agreements and current rent amounts.
 They’ll take a percentage of that rental income (often 75%, to account for vacancy and expenses) and use it to offset your qualifying mortgage payment.
 This directly improves your debt-to-income ratio.

 For Vacant Properties

-If units are vacant, lenders will typically use a VA appraisal that includes a market rent analysis.
+If units are vacant, lenders will use a VA appraisal that includes a market rent analysis.
 The appraiser determines the fair market rents for the units, and the lender uses a percentage of those projected rents in your qualification.

 The Net Effect